 Why?
 Picasso is reported to have said, It took me four years to paint like Raphael, but a lifetime to paint like a child.
 Most Managers, Business Leader and Entrepreneurs have studied their craft but unfortunately have forgotten "How to" go back to basics.

-Basics are about stopping wishing things were different, stopping standing up and haranguing staff to "get with the program", stopping the ubiquitous "reorganisation" or "repositioning," and the inevitable staff retrenchments so that someone else's star employee can fill the gap ~ or payroll saving made to make up for the lack of required NEW revenue.
+Basics are about stopping wishing things were different, stopping standing up and haranguing staff to "get with the program", stopping the ubiquitous "reorganisation" or "repositioning," and the inevitable staff retrenchments so that someone else's star employee can fill the gap ~ or payroll saving can be made to make up for the lack of required NEW PROFITABLE revenue.

 the Project Paradigm